AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

     ![Generate certificate in Anjay](images/anjay_cert.png)

-0. Save created changes, start Anjay and go to the next step to add a device to Coiote.
+0. Save changes, start Anjay using `anjay start` command and go to the next step to add a device to Coiote.

-## Add device to Coiote IoT DM and connect
+## Add device to Coiote IoT DM

 0. Upon logging in to Coiote IoT DM for the first time, you will see the **Add your LwM2M device** panel.